lokipaws45/lokipaws/README.md

 # Loki Paws

-A modern e-commerce site for cat lovers, built with Vite + Firebase.
+A cat accessory e-commerce app powered by React, Firebase, and EmailJS.